WootingKb/wooting-macros/CONTRIBUTING.md

 yarn tauri dev
 ```

-Notes:
-- The development server might take a long time to initialize the frontend - this will not be the case when the application is built in release mode.
+Note: The development server might take a long time to initialize the frontend - this will not be the case when the application is built in release mode.
-- It may take some time to compile the backend and frontend for the first time.

 In order to see the logging in the terminal, you should set your environmental variables like so: